MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 And will require

-- A cellular network from a supported operator TODO explain
+- **Cellular Network Connection**: Ensure that your development environment is connected to a supported cellular network.
+This could be via a mobile hotspot connection from a mobile device or through a 4G/5G router equipped with a SIM card.
+[Read more about supported cellular connections for these exercises](#network-limitations)
 - A smartphone running Android or iOS

 #### Setup Instructions